 System Requirements: Because the system is web-based, any computer with Internet access will work.
-Software Requirements: To use the Netfile Campaign Admin System you will need the latest version of any of the following web browsers: Microsoft Internet Explorer, Mozilla Firefox, Apple Safari, Google Chrome, and Opera.
+Software Requirements: You will need the following software to use the NetFile Campaign Admin System.
+The latest version of any of the following web browsers: Microsoft Internet Explorer, Mozilla Firefox, Apple Safari, Google Chrome, and Opera.